 email: michaelbarz AT princeton DOT edu

-I am a first year mathematics PhD student at Princeton University.
+I am a first year mathematics PhD student at Princeton University, advised by Bhargav Bhatt.
 My graduate studies are supported by the NSF Graduate Research Fellowship program.
 Thanks NSF!

 My research interests are in algebraic geometry, number theory, and singularities.
 A recurring theme in arithmetic geometry is wondering what a `space' really is, and I really like this question -- although Poincaré had his own thoughts: